 The examiner should not regard a new application for design registration as having been filed at the time of the original application for design registration, but should treat it as having been filed at the time of the division.

-Documents to be submitted when requesting application of the provisions on exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from division
+5. Documents to be submitted when requesting application of the provisions on exception to lack of novelty of design or filing a priority claim under the Paris Convention, etc. for a new application for design registration resulting from division

-Where a new application for design registration resulting from division is filed, any statements or documents which have been submitted in relation to the original application for design registration (including any of those which were provided by an electronic or magnetic means) and are required to be submitted for the procedure to request application of the provisions on exception to lack of novelty of design (the documents required to be submitted under Article 4, paragraph (3) of the Design Act), or are required to be submitted for filing a priority claim under the Paris Convention, (including a priority claim recognized under the Paris Convention) (which are required to be submitted under Article 43, paragraphs (1) and (2) of the Patent Act (including the cases where these provisions are applied mutatis mutandis in Article 43-2, paragraph (2) of the Patent Act and Article 43-3, paragraph (3) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act) as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act) should be deemed to have been submitted to the Commissioner of the Patent Office along with the new application for design registration under Article 10-2, paragraph (3) of the Design Act.
+Where a new application for design registration resulting from division is filed, any statements or documents which have been submitted in relation to the original application for design registration and are required to be submitted for the procedure to request application of the provisions on exception to lack of novelty of design (the documents required to be submitted under Article 4, paragraph (3) of the Design Act) or are required to be submitted for filing a priority claim under the Paris Convention, (including a priority claim recognized under the Paris Convention) (documents required to be submitted under Article 43, paragraphs (1) and (2) of the Patent Act or Article 43-3, paragraph (3) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act) should be deemed to have been submitted to the Commissioner of the Patent Office along with the new application for design registration under Article 10-2, paragraph (3) of the Design Act.